-Administration fees of \$72,760 (2020 - \$63,463) were paid by the Plan to Canadian Centre for Christian Charities.
+Administration fees of \$75,270 (2021 - \$72,760) were paid by the Plan to Canadian Centre for Christian Charities, which is included in administrative expenses in the statement of changes in net assets available for benefits.

 7. Financial instruments:

 The assets of the plan (as outlined in note 4) are held in individual Member accounts held under the Plan.
 The asset mix of each Member account is the sole responsibility of the Member.